ythalorossy/project-library-spring/README.md

 ## Containers
 - [Docker Compose](https://docs.docker.com/compose/)

-The project are using Docker Compose to up a mongoDB and mongo-express containers.
+The project are using Docker Compose to up a postgres server

 Upping the containers:
 `docker-compose up -d`